 A variety of U.S. laws can be used to target illegal wildlife trafficking and activities that enable trafficking.
-These wildlife laws also offer monetary rewards for whistleblowers who provide information on violations that result in successful enforcement actions.
-Each law has different applications, so it is best to submit a report and work with an attorney to assess which law(s) apply to the information you possess.
+These laws also offer monetary rewards for whistleblowers who provide information on violations that result in successful enforcement actions.
+Whistleblower disclosures and corresponding reward programs have been both successful and lucrative; the federal False Claims Act, for example, has collected more than $46.5 billion from wrongdoers since 1986 for the benefit of taxpayers with nearly $7.8 billion being awarded to whistleblowers.

 - Buying or selling illegal wildlife products.